SeanJayManuel/SeanJayManuel.com/README.md

 ## The Code

-I tried to build a primarely basic website by just using HTML and CSS.
-I am by no means a UI/UX expert, so the goal was a simple onepage website built with default HTML libraries.
+I tried to build a primarily basic website by just using HTML and CSS.
+I am by no means a UI/UX expert, so the goal was a simple onepage website built with default HTML and CSS libraries.